 Coach Berndt has been coaching at Wayzata since the spring of 2003.
-He will begin his 13th year as the head Wayzata Boys Track & Field coach in 2018.
-During this time, the Wayzata teams have produced 13 event MN State Champions (6 relays with 36 different members competing and 7 individual champions), 176 Minnesota All-State athletes (119 in relays 57 in individual events), 124 All-Conference athletes and 160 MN Academic All-State athletes.
-As a team, his teams have won eight MN State Team Championships, the 2017, 2016, 2015, 2014 and 2013 State True Team State Championship and 2016, 2015 and 2012 Minnesota High School League State Team Championship.
+He will begin his 14th year as the head Wayzata Boys Track & Field coach in 2019.
+During this time, the Wayzata teams have produced 15 event MN State Champions (6 relays with 36 different members competing and 9 individual champions), 200 Minnesota All-State athletes (135 in relays 65 in individual events), 133 All-Conference athletes and 174 MN Academic All-State athletes.
+As a team, his teams have won ten MN State Team Championships, the 2018, 2017, 2016, 2015, 2014 and 2013 State True Team State Championship and the 2018, 2016, 2015 and 2012 Minnesota High School League State Team Championship.
 In addition, three MN State Meet runner up (2014, 2011, 2009) and one State True Team runner up (2012) also three third place MN State Meet finishes (2017, 2013, 2010).
-The Trojans have claimed five (Classic) Lake Conference Team Championships (2009, 2010, 2011, 2013, 2014).
+The Trojans have claimed six (Classic) Lake Conference Team Championships (2009, 2010, 2011, 2013, 2014, 2018).
 Coach Berndt is a USATF Level-1 Certified Track & Field coach and also has been an assistant boys cross country coach since 2004.
-He has been selected as the MN Section 6AA Coach of the Year three times (2009, 2013, 2014) and was named the MN State Coaches Association Coach of the Year in 2014 and the USATFCCCA (USA T&F Coaches Association) Track & Field MN Coach of the year in 2016 and 2015.
+He has been selected as the MN Section 6AA Coach of the Year four times (2009, 2013, 2014, 2018) and was named the MN State Coaches Association Coach of the Year in 2014 and the USATFCCCA (USA T&F Coaches Association) Track & Field MN Coach of the year in 2018, 2016 and 2015.
 He was the National High School Coaches Association National Coach of the Year in 2016 and USA T&F Coaches Association (USATFCCCA) National Coach of the Year in 2015.
-He currently serves as the Vice-President of the MN T&F Coaches Association and chair of the MN True Team Committee and will begin a two year term as President of the MN T&F Coaches Association starting in 2018.
+He currently serves as the President of the MN T&F Coaches Association and former chair of the MN True Team Committee.
 Coach Berndt teaches AP European History and U.S. Military History in the high school (Room C-418).
 Prior to Wayzata, Coach Berndt ran both Cross Country and Track for the University of North Dakota and was a NCAA All-American in the 800m.
 He ran for Grand Forks Red River High School, claiming three ND State titles (400m, 4X400, 4X800).
 He can be reached at Aaron.Berndt@wayzataschools.org.

 - Mark Popp - Sprints/Sprint relays